JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 input datasets and counted the partitions and the repartition ratios to check whether we had run into the edge case, which was fortunately not the case.

+## Lessons learnt

+Of course, we also took some learnings from this.
-We also took the learning of not being too quick at accepting something that obviously is broken (in our case the cluster after the node reboots) as the cause for a problem.
+For one, we had been much too quick at accepting something that was obviously broken (the cluster after the node reboots) as the cause for the problem.
+In the end, it turned out to be unrelated.

+Assuming we had found a cause and a fix for the problem, we also did not verify thoroughly enough that the problem had really been solved.
-While we did verify that the formerly missing store was in the output dataset after fixing the cluster, we did not verify that **all** the expected stores were in the output dataset.
+While we did check that the formerly missing store was in the output dataset after fixing the cluster, we did not verify that **all** the expected stores were in the output dataset.
 We were not aware that the missing store was indeterministic (it depended on the ordering of the input partitions, which is not always the same).

+Another takeaway is that we should keep software versions up to date.
+The bug we ran into had been fixed months ago, and we would never have noticed it, had we upgraded Dask to the newest version.